 Elements & Scorecards

-Depending on the previous year’s revenue, a company is categorised either as Exempt Micro Enterprise (EME under ZAR 10m), Qualifying Small Enterprise (QSE between ZAR 10m and ZAR 50m) or Large Enterprises (Generic over ZAR 50m).
+Depending on the past financial year’s revenue, a company is categorised either as Exempt Micro Enterprise (EME) under ZAR 10m revenue, Qualifying Small Enterprise (QSE) between ZAR 10m and ZAR 50m revenue or Large Enterprise (Generic) over ZAR 50m revenue.

-The basic scorecard to calculate a BEE rating based on the points achieved in the previous year comprises of five elements, three primary and two secondary:
+The basic scorecard to calculate a BEE rating based on the points achieved in the past financial year comprises of five elements, three primary and two secondary:

 - Ownership (primary)

 - Supplier & Enterprise Development (primary)

 While EME are graded based only on “Ownership”, QSE require to achieve reduced targets within the scorecard elements and Generics need to reach all targets and score points in all five elements.
 The outcome for QSE and Generic Scorecard calculations is a score between 0 and 100 and in turn recognises BEE Levels between 8 (worst) and 1 (best).